 At my job we often need to ask the nationality of people we’re speaking to on the telephone.
 Help me solve a small disagreement around the grammar/ semantics of exactly how this is done. [more inside]

 Is there such a thing as an "advanced" spelling and grammar program for Microsoft Word or WordPerfect?
 Bonus points if it is designed for the legal world. [more inside]

+Is the plural of a variety of bread, "breads" or does it remain bread?
 "I scale, mix and bake various breads from scratch for a busy café and catering orders."

 Punctuation filter: Comma, colon, semicolon, dash?
 Is what I'm saying even grammatically correct? [more inside]

 "Best" and "worst" experiences involving grammar and learning grammar?
 I think we were asked to write this to increase empathy, but I can't think of anything with any emotional weight, so I thought I'd ask for your experiences.
 Please answer especially if you had a difficult time with grammar. [more inside]

 Can you reccommend a good, in-depth primer on grammar?
 I don't mean where to use a comma, but rather a clear definition of, for example, nominative, accusative, dative and genitive cases.
 What exactly are tense, mood, person, number, and voice.
 That kind of thing. [more inside]

 Please help resolve an office grammar debate regarding hyphenated adjectives!
 (Sounds fun, right?) [more inside]

 Grammar filter: When do you say "up the street" versus "down the street"? [more inside]